 The Ten Billion (テンビリオン) is a 3D puzzle (立体パズル).
 It was a response to the phenomenally poplar Rubik's Cube, which Nintendo's great inventor Gunpei Yokoi used as inspiration to come up with his own original puzzle.

 It was not their first 3D puzzle.
-Many years earlier, Nintendo had already released the Challenge Dice, a much simpler puzzle.
+Many years earlier, Nintendo had already released Fifteengame and the Challenge Dice, both much simpler puzzles.

 The Ten Billion came in a plastic case, and was sold for ¥1,000.